14 clever methods to increase your blog traffic super fast in 2022!

 Tips for creating a Pinterest worthy image:

-Other great resources to expand your network are Facebook Share Threads and Pinterest Group Boards.
-Search for group boards for bloggers on Facebook and Pinterest (within your niche) to connect with other bloggers, ask questions, and share each other’s blogs.
+Another great resource to expand your network is the option to join Facebook Groups for bloggers and business owners (or other groups within your niche).
+Search for Facebook groups for bloggers (within your niche) to connect with other bloggers, ask questions, and share each other’s blogs.

 Facebook groups can be found by searching on Facebook for ‘bloggers + your niche’ and then filter the results for groups.